Dean Corll

-Dean Arnold Corll (December 24, 1939 – August 8, 1973) was an American serial killer and sex offender who abducted, raped, tortured, and murdered a minimum of 28 teenage boys and young men between 1970 and 1973 in Houston and Pasadena, Texas.
+Dean Arnold Corll (December 24, 1939 – August 8, 1973) was an American serial killer and sex offender who abducted, raped, tortured and murdered a minimum of twenty-nine teenage boys and young men between 1970 and 1973 in Houston and Pasadena, Texas.
 He was aided by two teenaged accomplices, David Owen Brooks and Elmer Wayne Henley.
 The crimes, which became known as the Houston Mass Murders, came to light after Henley fatally shot Corll.
-Upon discovery, it was considered the worst example of serial murder in U.S. history.
+Upon discovery, the case was considered the worst example of serial murder in United States history.

 Corll's victims were typically lured with an offer of a party or a lift to one of the various addresses at which he resided between 1970 and 1973.
 They would then be restrained either by force or deception, and each was killed either by strangulation or shooting with a .22 caliber pistol.
-Corll and his accomplices buried 17 of their victims in a rented boat shed; four other victims were buried in woodland near Lake Sam Rayburn; one victim was buried on a beach in Jefferson County; and at least six victims were buried on a beach on the Bolivar Peninsula.
-Brooks and Henley confessed to assisting Corll in several abductions and murders; both were sentenced to life imprisonment at their subsequent trials.
+Corll and his accomplices buried eighteen of their victims in a rented boat shed; four other victims were buried in woodland near Lake Sam Rayburn, one victim was buried on a beach in Jefferson County, and at least six victims were buried on a beach on the Bolivar Peninsula.
+Brooks and Henley confessed to assisting Corll in several abductions and murders; both were sentenced to life imprisonment.

 Corll was also known as the Candy Man and the Pied Piper, because he and his family had previously owned and operated a candy factory in Houston Heights, and he had been known to give free candy to local children.